zonneplan/KiBot/README.md

         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
                         Internal variants and filters are currently ignored.
+                        Exception: a KiCost variant that uses `variant` as variant field.
         - `fields`: [string|list(string)] List of fields to be added to the global data section.
         - `group_fields`: [string|list(string)] List of fields that can be different for a group.
                           Parts with differences in these fields are grouped together, but displayed individually.